andycroll/andycroll.com/_posts/2021/2021-03-08-turn-off-the-bits-of-rails-you-dont-use.md

 There are also other solutions for file uploading (Active Storage) and rich text (Action Text).

-Plus, these days, you might prefer to use webpack for everything so disable sprockets.
-(Although only because I generally _have_ to use webpack for JavaScript!)
+Plus, these days, you might prefer to use webpack for everything.
+In that case, it makes sense to disable sprockets.

 ## Why?